TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 Where we no longer need to process your Personal Data for the purposes set out in this Privacy Policy, we will delete your Personal Data from our systems.

 Where permissible, we will also delete your Personal Data upon your request.
-Information on how to make a deletion request can be found under “_Your Rights Related to Your Personal Information_”.
+Information on how to make a deletion request can be found under “ _Your Rights Related to Your Personal Information_”.

 If you have questions about our data retention practices, please send us an e-mail at support@Tube8.com.

 The period for which we keep your Personal Information that is necessary for compliance and legal enforcement purposes varies and depend on the nature of our legal obligations and claims in the individual case.

-**How We Protect the Security of Your Personal Information**
+How We Protect the Security of Your Personal Information

 We take appropriate security measures (including physical, electronic and procedural measures) to safeguard your Personal Information from unauthorized access and disclosure.
 For example, only authorized employees are permitted to access Personal Information, and they may do so only for permitted business functions.
 In addition, we use encryption in the transmission of your Personal Information between your system and ours, and we use firewalls to help prevent unauthorized persons from gaining access to your Personal Information.
 Please be advised, however, that we cannot fully eliminate security risks associated with the storage and transmission of Personal Data.

 You are responsible for maintaining the secrecy of your unique password and account information at all times.
 We are not responsible for circumventions of any privacy settings or security measures contained on the Website..

-**Choices About How We Collect, Use and Disclose Your Personal Information**
+Choices About How We Collect, Use and Disclose Your Personal Information

 We strive to provide you with choices regarding the Personal Information you provide to us.

 *   You can choose not to provide us with certain Personal Information, but that may result in you being unable to use certain features of our Website because such information may be required in order for you to register as a member. purchase products or services. participate in a contest, promotion, survey, or sweepstakes. ask a question. or initiate other transactions on our Website.
 *   You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
 If you disable or refuse cookies, please note that some parts of the Website may then be inaccessible or not function properly.
-*   You may opt out of the DoubleClick cookie or of Google Analytics by visiting the Google advertising opt-out page or by downloading and installing the browser plug-in available at Google Analytics opt-out page.
+*   You may opt out of the DoubleClick cookie or of Google Analytics by visiting the Google advertising opt-out page or by downloading and installing the browser plug-in available at Google Analytics opt-out page .
 *   When you register on our Website.
 If you no longer want to receive commercial or promotional emails or newsletters from us, you will need to avail yourself of the unsubscribe mechanism set out in the applicable communication.
 It may take up to seven days for us to process an opt-out request.
 We may send you other types of transactional and relationship e-mail communications, such as service announcements, administrative notices, and surveys, without offering you the opportunity to opt out of receiving them.
 Please note that opting out of receipt of promotional email communications will only affect future activities or communications from us.
 If we have already provided your information to a third party before you have changed your preferences or updated your information, you may have to change you preferences directly with that third party.
 *   If you submit Personal Information, you may delete and deactivate your account with us at any time.
 If you deactivate and delete the information of your account, your Personal Information and any and all other account related information including, but not limited to, user profile data, sharing data and any other data, or content specifically associated with your account will no longer be accessible by you.
 After deleting and deactivating your account, if you choose to have an account with us in the future, you will have to sign up for a new account as none of the information you previously provided or saved within your account will have been saved.

-**Your Rights Related to Your Personal Information**
+Your Rights Related to Your Personal Information

 Subject to local law, you have certain rights regarding the Personal Information we collect, use or disclose and that is related to you, including the right

-*   to receive information on the Personal Information concerning we hold about you and how such Personal Information is used (right to access);
+*   to receive information on the Personal Information concerning we hold about you and how such Personal Information is used (right to access).
-*   to rectify inaccurate Personal Information concerning you (right to data rectification);
+*   to rectify inaccurate Personal Information concerning you (right to data rectification).
-*   to delete/erase your Personal Information (right to erasure/deletion, “right to be forgotten”);
+*   to delete/erase your Personal Information (right to erasure/deletion, “right to be forgotten”).
 *   to receive the Personal Information provided by you in a structured, commonly used and machine-readable format and to transmit those Personal Information to another data controller (right to data portability)
 *   to object to the use of your Personal Information where such use is based on our legitimate interests or on public interests (right to object). and
 *   in some cases, to restrict our use of your Personal Information (right to restriction of processing).

 If we ask for your consent to use your Personal Information, you can withdraw your consent at any time.
 Note that in case of a withdrawal of your consent you may no longer able to use several functionalities of our Website and our services.

 You may, at any time, send us an e-mail at support@Tube8.com to exercise your above rights in accordance with the applicable legal requirements and limitations.
 If you are located in the European Economic Area, you have a right to lodge a complaint with your local data protection authority.

-Note that some requests to delete certain Personal Information will require the deletion of your user account as the provision of user accounts are inextricable linked to the use of certain Personal Information (_e.g._, your e-mail address).
+Note that some requests to delete certain Personal Information will require the deletion of your user account as the provision of user accounts are inextricable linked to the use of certain Personal Information ( _e.g._, your e-mail address).
 Also note that it is possible that we require additional information from you in order to verify your authorization to make the request and to honor your request.

-**Changes to Our Privacy Policy**
+Changes to Our Privacy Policy

 We may modify or revise our privacy policy from time to time.
 Although we may attempt to notify you when major changes are made to this privacy policy, you are expected to periodically review the most up-to-date version found here so you are aware of any changes, as they are binding on you.

 If we change anything in our privacy policy, the date of change will be reflected in the “last modified date”.
 You agree that you will periodically review this privacy policy and refresh the page when doing so.
 You agree to note the date of the last revision to our privacy policy.
 If the “last modified” date is unchanged from the last time you reviewed our privacy policy, then it is unchanged.
 On the other hand, if the date has changed, then there have been changes, and you agree to re-review our privacy policy, and you agree to the new ones.
 By continuing to use the Website subsequent to us making available an amended version of our privacy policy in a way that you can easily take notice of it, you thereby consent to such amendment.

-**Enforcement.
-Cooperation**
+Enforcement.
+Cooperation

 We regularly review our compliance with this privacy policy.
 Please feel free to direct any questions or concerns regarding this privacy policy or our treatment of Personal Information by contacting us through this Website at Tube8.com.
 When we receive a formal written complaint, it is our policy to contact the complaining party regarding his or her concerns.
 We will cooperate with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the collection, use and disclosure of Personal Information that cannot be resolved by an individual and us.

-**No Rights of Third Parties**
+No Rights of Third Parties

 This privacy policy does not create rights enforceable by third parties or require disclosure of any Personal Information relating to users of the Website.

-**Our Policy Towards Minors**
+Our Policy Towards Minors

 Our Website is not directed to persons under the age of 18 or the applicable age of majority in the jurisdiction from which the Website is accessed and we do not knowingly collect Personal Information from minors.
 If you become aware that your child has provided us with Personal Information, please contact us at support@Tube8.com.
 If we become aware that a minor has provided us with Personal Information, we take steps to remove such information and terminate that person’s account.

-**No Error Free Performance**
+No Error Free Performance

 We do not guarantee error-free performance under this privacy policy.
 We will use reasonable efforts to comply with this privacy policy and will take prompt corrective action when we learn of any failure to comply with our privacy policy.
 We shall not be liable for any incidental, consequential or punitive damages relating to this privacy policy.

-**Contact Information**
+Contact Information

 If you have any questions about this privacy policy or our information-handling practices, please contact us at support@Tube8.com.

 You may also contact us at 195-197 Old Nicosia-Limassol Road, Block 1 Dali Industrial Zone, Cyprus 2540, Phone: +357 22662 320, Fax: +357 22343 282.

 REQUEST A COPY OF MY PERSONAL DATA DELETE MY PERSONAL DATA TUBE8 - Parental Control